Silvie3D/S3D_QuickSwitch/README.md

 # S3D_QuickSwitch Addon Documentation for Blender Extensions Platform

 ## Overview
-**S3D_QuickSwitch** is a Blender addon that allows quick and customizable switching between different editor tabs (e.g., 3D Viewport, Shader Editor, Properties).
-This simplifies the workflow by providing easy access to frequently used editors with a single click, improving productivity for users working across multiple editors.
+**S3D_QuickSwitch** is a Blender addon designed for users with limited screen real estate, such as those working on laptops or single-monitor setups.
+The addon helps reduce UI clutter and allows users to get things done faster by offering a simple, efficient way to switch between different editor areas with just one click.
+It is especially useful for users who frequently navigate between Blender's various editors but want to maintain a clean and organized workspace.

 ## Key Features
+- **Header Integration**: Quick switch buttons are automatically added to editor headers, allowing for a one-click solution to switch between editor areas without having to navigate menus.
-- **Custom Tab Switching**: Define custom tab switches between editors, such as switching from the **3D Viewport** to the **Shader Editor**.
+- **Custom Editor Switching**: Define custom switches between editor areas, such as switching from the **3D Viewport** to the **Shader Editor**.
-- **Two-Way Switching**: Optional two-way switching feature, allowing users to toggle back and forth between editor tabs.
+- **Two-Way Switching**: Optional two-way switching feature lets users toggle back and forth between editors with ease.
-- **User-Friendly UI**: The addon provides an intuitive UI in the preferences panel for adding, removing, and managing tab switches.
+- **Simple UI**: A minimalistic interface in the preferences panel allows for easy configuration of switches.
-- **Header Integration**: Quick switch buttons are automatically added to editor headers for seamless switching.

 ## Installation
-1. Download the `S3D_QuickSwitch.py` file.
-2. Open Blender and go to **Edit > Preferences > Add-ons**.
-3. Click **Install**, locate the downloaded `.py` file, and click **Install Add-on**.
+1. Visit the Blender Extensions platform to install the addon: [Insert Link Here]
-4. Enable the addon from the list.
+2. Once installed, enable the addon from Blender’s preferences.

 ## Usage Instructions
 1. After enabling the addon, go to **Edit > Preferences > Add-ons** and locate the **S3D_QuickSwitch** section.
-2. Click the **Add Switch** button to define a new tab switch.
+2. Click the **Add Switch** button to define a new editor switch.
 3. Configure the following options for each switch:
-   - **From Tab**: Select the editor you want to switch from (e.g., 3D Viewport).
+   - **From Area**: Select the editor area you want to switch from (e.g., 3D Viewport).
-   - **To Tab**: Select the editor to switch to (e.g., Shader Editor).
+   - **To Area**: Select the editor area to switch to (e.g., Shader Editor).
-   - **Two-way**: Enable this option if you want the switch to work in both directions.
+   - **Two-way**: Enabled by default, this option allows to switch between One-way and Two-way mode.
-4. A switch button will appear in the header of the active editor, allowing quick access to your configured tab.
+4. A switch button will appear in the header of the active editor area, allowing quick access to your configured switches.

 ### Example Setup:
 - Create a switch from **3D Viewport** to **Shader Editor**.
-- A button will appear in the **3D Viewport** header, allowing you to switch instantly.
+- A button will appear in the **3D Viewport** and **Shader Editor** header right most end (Refer Preview images), allowing you to switch instantly between then.

-## Supported Editors
+## Supported Editor Areas
 - 3D Viewport
 - Shader Editor
 - Video Sequencer